aws-samples/serverless-patterns/waf-apigw-rest/README.md

-# AWS Service 1 to AWS Service 2
+# AWS WAF to Amazon API Gateway

 This pattern creates an Amazon API Gateway with a WebACL attached to control access.
 This WebACL limits the requests to certain countries.